Engineering blog

 The price of building materials grew from November 2020 to April 2021.
 This was because of shortages and supply chain disruptions due to the pandemic coupled with a growing demand for building materials.
 Subsequently, there were many delays and unforeseen increases in cost.

-Note that one of the key economic drivers of the Dutch construction sector is exports of structures or parts of structures as well as prefabricated metal buildings.
+Note that one of the key economic drivers of the Dutch construction sector is the export of structures or parts of structures, as well as prefabricated metal buildings.

 Primary Sectors of the Dutch Construction Market